frederic-perez/AmE-dictionary/data/idioms.md

 __time and again__ Again and again; repeatedly.
 __tip off__ :three: (tip-off) To secretly inform the police or authorities.
 __tit for tat__ :five: Describing an act of retaliation.
 The phrase is most likely an alteration of the Dutch phrase “tip for tap,” which means “blow for blow.”
 Note: Tit for tat is also used before nouns. _A tit for tat dispute has led to the virtual closure of the border between the two countries._ _She’s mad at me, so she refuses to help me plan this event—typical tit for tat._
+__to (one’s) heart’s desire__ As much as or to the point that one wants; to the point of contentment, satiety, or surfeit. _I’ve made plenty of food for everyone, so please eat to your heart’s desire._
 __to (one’s) name__ _Bernie died with $1.09 to his name._
 __to be on a mission__
 __to be on edge__ _You seem on edge._